bobbylight/RText/README.md

 ## Building the OS X application

 Building the OS X package has just been revamped.
-Everything seems to be working, except for the fact that the app icon in the doc doesn't take (the default Java icon is used).
-The .app bundle uses the proper icon however.

-Here's how to build the .app bundle into `build/install/RText.app`:
+To build the .app bundle into `build/install/RText.app`:

     ./gradlew clean build generateMacApp

-Then, open `build/install` in Finder.
-Right-click `RText.app` ->
-`Get Info`.
-Drag-and-drop `./mac/RText.icns` on top of the icon in the top-left of this dialog to update the app bundle's icon.
-Now you can double-click RText.app to run it.
+The generated `RText-xxx.dmg` can be used to install `RText.app` to the Applications folder.
+Note that this app currently isn't signed, so Gatekeeper will likely prevent you from installing.
+In order to get around this you'll need to tweak your security policy to allow installing of apps from outside the App Store.